Unity-Technologies/com.unity.webrtc/Documentation~/en/tutorial.md

 ### The Data Channel Connection

 When the ICE exchange is finished, `OnDataChannel` is called and a one-way peer Data Channel is created.
-Register the `OnMessage` callback and describe the procdure for when a message is received.
+Register the `OnMessage` callback and describe the procedure for when a message is received.

 ```CSharp
 RTCDataChannel receiveChannel;